elswork/makefile/sample/README.md

 ## Compatible Architectures

-This image has been builded using [buildx](https://docs.docker.com/buildx/working-with-buildx/) for this architectures:
+This image has been builded using [buildx](https://docs.docker.com/buildx/working-with-buildx/) for these architectures:
 - amd64 arm64 ppc64le s390x 386 arm/v7 arm/v6

 ## Usage Example